vikasatverma/Chord-DHT/README.md

 All important functions are inside the file functions.cpp

-A class named NodeInformation is made which contains all the information of a Node and all the functions which every node performs to maintain correct information about the ring.
+A class named ServerClass is made which contains all the information of a Node and all the functions which every node performs to maintain correct information about the ring.

-Another class SocketAndPort is made which contains all the information about socket ,ip address and port number.
-Object of class SocketAndPort is inside NodeInformation class
+Another class PORTClass is made which contains all the information about socket ,ip address and port number.
+Object of class PORTClass is inside ServerClass class

 Another class HelperClass is made which contains all helper functions which are required by a node to perform various tasks